stvnsok/-capstone-project-3900-w18a-terraluna/README.md

 $ . ./start.sh
 ```

 If the script fails, re-running it may also fail due to the addresses already being used.
 The default port for the frontend is 3000 and the default port for the backend is 5000.
-To kill the process, find the PIDs for `node` and `flask` with these command:
+To kill the process, find the PIDs for `node` and `flask` with these commands:

 ```bash
 $ sudo lsof -i :3000